dask/dask/docs/source/spark.rst

 Comparison to Spark
 ===================

-`Apache Spark <https://spark.apache.org/>`_ is a popular distributed computing tool for tabular datasets that is growing to become a dominant name today in Big Data analysis today.
+`Apache Spark <https://spark.apache.org/>`_ is a popular distributed computing tool for tabular datasets that is growing to become a dominant name in Big Data analysis today.
 Dask has several elements that appear to intersect this space and we are often asked, "How does Dask compare with Spark?"

 Answering such comparison questions in an unbiased and informed way is hard, particularly when the differences can be somewhat technical.
 This document